Eating Disorder Recovery Tips From A Dietitian

 • Can help you connect to your body

 Your eating disorder voice has a way of making feelings associated with eating disorders seem like facts.
-A helpful anorexia recovery tip is to really separate out the facts and feelings
+A helpful anorexia recovery tip is to really separate out the facts and feelings.
+When these types of thoughts come up, challenge them.
+Write them down and list out the reasons why you believe them.
+This will help you separate facts and feelings.

 Anorexia feelings might include: